CyanoKobalamyne/pmsim/README.md

+# Puppet Master

+Puppet Master is a hardware-based distributed scheduler.
+The code here is its software simulation.

-# Model vs reality
+## Model

+- Transaction-based scheduling.
-- read and write sets are distinct; write sets are much smaller
+- Read and write sets are distinct.
+Write sets are generally smaller.
-  - object popularity is distributed according to Zipf's Law
+- Object popularity is distributed according to Zipf's law.
-- there are a few kinds of transactions with fixed sizes (and times?)
+- There are a few kinds of transactions with fixed sizes (and times?).
-- different objects have different sizes/costs
+- Different objects have different sizes/costs.
-- execution time depends on scheduling decisions
+- Execution time depends on scheduling decisions.
-- memory bandwith can be a bottleneck too
+- Memory bandwith can be a bottleneck too.

-# Transaction types
+## Transaction types

 1. Key-Value Store:
    - 1 read (get)
    - 1 write (set)